lcpz/lain/mem.md

-Show used memory and total memory in MiB.
+Shows memory status (in MiB) in a textbox.

 	mymem = lain.widgets.mem()